Killing of Latasha Harlins: Los Angeles riots in 1992

 The incident and reduced sentencing by the court exacerbated the existing tensions between African-American residents and Korean-American merchants in South Central Los Angeles.
 Those tensions were later interpreted by some members of the public and activists as being one of the catalysts for the 1992 Los Angeles riots.
 The Los Angeles mayor's office estimated that 65 percent of all businesses vandalized during the riots were Korean-owned.
-On August 17, 1991, while Du was awaiting trial, a small fire occurred at her store.

 During the 1992 riots, Du's store was looted and burned down; it never reopened.
 The property later became a market under different ownership.